HiFiMan: Early products and development

 One of the company's early planar headphones was a model called the HE5.
-To avoid the high cost of tooling, it was decided to make HE5's ear cups out of wood.
+To avoid the cost of tooling, it was decided to make HE5's ear cups out of wood.
 Wood was also considered a sign of quality and was expected to help establish HiFiMAN HE5 as a higher-end headphone.
-HiFiMAN found themselves having to ramp up production, however its small and limited operations made that very difficult.
+However, its small and limited operations made that very difficult to manufacture.
 To make matters worse, the wood ear cups began cracking and received many complaints.

-HE5 was replaced by the HE5LE where the wood ear cup was replaced by cheaper plastic.
+HE5 was then replaced by the HE5LE where the wood ear cup was replaced by cheaper plastic.
 This design was an early forerunner of HiFiMAN planar phones to come.

 The low sensitivity of planar magnetic headphones demanded high-powered amplifiers.
-Since few amps like this were on the market at the time, this spawned the company's forray into making amplifiers such as the EF5 and ultimately the HE6.
+Since few amps like this were on the market at the time, this spawned the company's forray into making amplifiers such as the EF5 and ultimately the EF6.
+However, these amplifiers faced reliability issues and were not well received.